Sabrinas Organizing

 Before Baby Crib Image by Sabrina's Organizing

-This post shows how we transformed the disorganized and stressful nursery into a tranquil room the baby could sleep in from now on.
+This post shows how we transformed a disorganized, stressful nursery into a tranquil room the baby could sleep in from that day forward - and how you can do the same.

-First, we started by clearing out the areas.
+First, we cleared out the areas.
 We went through pile after pile of baby clothes and got rid of anything too small.
 We were able to give away three large boxes (affiliate) - yay for us!

 In the closet, we added totes (affiliate) at the top to store blankets and other clothing we would donate.
 The clothing that was used was stored in these upright, stackable bins.

-We determined hanging one-piece outfits was a waste of time, so we folded all the clothes and only left the nicer outfits on hangers.
+We determined that hanging one-piece outfits was a waste of time, so we folded all the clothes and left only the nicer outfits on hangers (affiliate).
 We used the bins in the closet for various types of outfits.
 Since the containers are removable, the mom can move the heaviest items to the top when it gets colder.

 Organized newborn baby closet